TSTanabe/HAMSTER/README.md

 - **results/**
   Main results directory (contains all project outputs)
+  Subdirectories:
     - **Sequences/**
       Protein sequences (FASTA) of assumed functional equivalent sequences from the analysis
     - **Hidden_markov_models/**
       Generated profile Hidden Markov Models for each protein with each selection rule and corresponding cutoffs
     - **Reports/**
       Generated detailed reports for each sequence set, including a list of all selected sequences with the genomic vicinity
+      - **grp[proteins]_enriched.txt**
+        Main report for each sequence in the set, including genomic vicinity and assignment during initial validation
+      - **all_cutoffs.txt**
+        Optimized, trusted and noise cutoff for all generated HMMs
+      - **all_performance.txt**
+        Performance of all HMMs during classification of the underlying training data

     - **Collinear_syntenic_blocks/**
       CSB (synteny block) files, cluster assignments, and instance summaries
+      - **Csb_output.txt**
+        Main collinear syntenic block patterns that were found
+      - **All_gene_clusters.txt**
+        All detected syntenic gene clusters across all genomes

     - **Protein_Phylogeny/**
       Temporary files from the sequence sorting.
 May accelerate future runs
     - **pkl_cache/**